 A good way to comply with information privacy principle 3 (what to tell the individual) is to create a Privacy Policy that includes all the necessary information about how and why you process personal information.
 You can present your Privacy Policy whenever you collect personal information from an individual.

-Now let's look at the most significant changes to the New Zealand Privacy Act.
+Now let's look at the most significant requirements of the New Zealand Privacy Act.

 The Act makes some changes to the rules on when agencies must notify people about "privacy breaches."